Feral cats in Istanbul: Cat life in Istanbul

-Stray cats can be seen in many places in Istanbul, whether in university classrooms, on ferries, buses, or subway trains, with no one bothering them.
+Generally, every street in Istanbul has cats that are familiar to locals.
+In these streets, tiny "cat houses" have been prepared for stray cats.
+Neighborhood residents place food and water containers in front of their houses to feed stray cats.The Municipality of Istanbul has placed vending machines for cats and dogs in many parts of the city; there are many cats around these vending machines.
+Citizens passing by put coins into these machines, ensuring that cats and dogs are fed.

 In popular culture and media

-Feral cats of Istanbul have been represented in various media.
-Social media is noted to be a particular medium in which Istanbul's cats gained popularity.

-Critically acclaimed 2016 Turkish documentary film Kedi centers around several stray cats that live in the city.
-Etsuko Shundo's 2015 children's book Searching for a Cat in Istanbul (Japanese: イスタンブルで猫さがし) concerns with the search of a stray Turkish Van cat by students attending the Istanbul Japanese School.
+The critically acclaimed 2016 Turkish documentary film Kedi centers around several stray cats that live in the city.

+Etsuko Shundo's 2015 children's book Searching for a Cat in Istanbul (Japanese: イスタンブルで猫さがし) is about the search for a stray Turkish Van cat by students attending the Istanbul Japanese School.

+Notable cats

 Tombili became internationally known due to a photograph that showed her reclining on the pavement, and after her death she was honored with a statue.

-Gli was born in and raised in the Hagia Sophia, gaining the attention of visiting tourists.
+Gli (2004-2020) was born in and raised in the Hagia Sophia, gaining the attention of visiting tourists and being the subject of numerous posts on social media.